-The System has incurred salaries, purchased services and other expenses in connection with the implementation of an electronic medical records and billing system and the implementation of an enterprise resource planning system.
-Also recorded in nonrecurring expenses is the loss incurred on the divestiture of the central Illinois disposal group (see Note 2.
-SIGNIFICANT EVENTS).
+The System has incurred salaries, purchased services and other expenses in connection with the implementation of an enterprise resource planning system in 2022 and 2021, which was placed into service on April 1, 2022.
 Due to the nature of these expenses, the costs were reported as nonrecurring in the accompanying condensed consolidated statements of operations and changes in net assets.